wh0pper/wh0pper.github.io/README.md

 right now I have dumped all the pictures into this repo just to have them available, i plan to get more organized & strategic over time and probably implement a lightweight CMS so that content maintenance can be the simplest aspect here.
 Today I'm just getting this out the door with nice management of photos and basic mobile-friendly usage.
 It's very refreshing to build a simple html site after having gotten so deep into frameworks & libraries in my career.

+7/19
+Oops, getting caught up in perfectionism yet again.
+My primary meditation mantra lately has been "I am safe.
+I am satisfied.
+I am sufficient."
+Bringing that spirit here for greater acceptance of the current simplicity of this presentation of my skills.
+I haven't felt ready to share this site with anyone (irony being that it is live and the code is public on github), so today I'm moving past that.
+There is one glaring issue: it doesn't look right on mobile.
+I was using Chrome dev tools to simulate small screens when implementing basic responsiveness, but that has led to an inconsistency.
+As deployed and accessed on actual mobile devices my images are currently losing their aspect ratio, so I'm going to fix that and then begin distribution!!!
+I stay moving through challenges and setbacks.
+I do not make myself stuck.